-Service areas are defined in the Service Areas section of the administration application.
-When defining a service area, you must specify a service area name.
-You can associate counties and zip codes with the service area, these represent the areas covered by the service area.
-Service areas can be associated with a local office which represents the office that services the service areas associated with it.
-Local offices identify where citizens can apply in person for a program or where they can send an application.
-For more information on associating service areas with local offices where a citizen can apply in person for a program, see Defining local offices for a program.
+You define service areas in the Service Areas section of the administration application.
+You must specify a name for a service area.
+You can associate counties and ZIP codes of the areas that are covered with the service area.
+Service areas can be associated with a local office, which identifies where citizens can apply in person for a program or where they can send an application.
+For more information about associating service areas with local offices, see "Defining local offices for a program" on page 155.